tbrowder/Pod-Contents/README.md

 LICENSE
 =======

-This file is part of Pod::Contents.
+This file is part of Pod::ContentsKebab.

-Pod::Contents is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Pod::ContentsKebab is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Pod::Contents is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Pod::ContentsKebab is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with Pod::Contents.
+You should have received a copy of the GNU Lesser General Public License along with Pod::ContentsKebab.
 If not, see <http://www.gnu.org/licenses/>.